eldarion/eldarion-ajax/README.md

 while also updating multiple fragments of content on the page.

-## Handlers: A Batteries Included Framework
+## Handlers: A Batteries-Included Framework

 The eldarion-ajax [events](#events) allow you to code handlers which customize actions for server responses.
 Many handlers are included